aiplanethub/mini-bootcamp-introduction-to-numpy/indexing-and-slicing/1427-Positive Indexing.md

 Now, what is the dimension of the array?
 Yep, it's 1!

-Remember how we used to extract an element from a nested list in Python?
-No?
-No worries.
-You will remember once you jump to the below part.

 ### Positive Single Indexing in Python Nested List

 The below snippet will help you remember how to get one element from a Python nested list.